-To encrypt or decrypt a block in ECB mode there are these two functions:
+To encrypt or decrypt a block in ECB mode there are these two function classes

 These two functions will encrypt or decrypt (respectively) a single block of text1 and store the result where you want it.
 It is possible that the input and output buffer are the same buffer.
-For the encrypt function "pt" 2 is the input and "ct" is the output.
-For the decryption function its the opposite.
-To test a particular cipher against test vectors3 call:
+For the encrypt function "pt"2 is the input and "ct"3 is the output.
+For the decryption function it's the opposite.
+To test a particular cipher against test vectors4 call the self-test function